 Warm-Up Set Progression

 Warm-up sets bridge the gap between your dynamic warm-up and working weight.
 They refine your movement pattern under increasing load and provide final neuromuscular preparation.
+The table below shows a recommended progression for different working-weight ranges.

-When to Add a Heavy Single
+When to Add a Potentiation Single

 Sample Warm-Up Protocols